Can Large Language Models Replace Data Scientists in Biomedical Research?: Abstract

 \section{Abstract}

-{Data science plays a critical role in clinical research, but it requires professionals with expertise in coding and medical data analysis.
+{Data science plays a critical role in biomedical research, but it requires professionals with expertise in coding and medical data analysis.
 Large language models (LLMs) have shown great potential in supporting medical tasks and performing well in general coding tests.
-However, these tests do not assess LLMs' ability to handle data science tasks in medicine, nor do they explore their practical utility in clinical research.
-To address this, we developed a dataset consisting of 293 real-world data science coding tasks, based on 39 published clinical studies, covering 128 tasks in Python and 165 tasks in R. This dataset simulates realistic clinical research scenarios using patient data.
-Our findings reveal that cutting-edge LLMs struggle to generate perfect solutions, frequently failing to follow input instructions, understand target data, and adhere to standard analysis practices.
-Consequently, LLMs are not yet ready to fully automate data science tasks.
-We benchmarked advanced adaptation methods and found two to be particularly effective: chain-of-thought prompting, which provides a step-by-step plan for data analysis, which led to a 60\% improvement in code accuracy; and self-reflection, enabling LLMs to iteratively refine their code, yielding a 38\% accuracy improvement.
+However, existing evaluations fail to assess their capability in biomedical data science, particularly in handling diverse data types such as genomics and clinical datasets.
+To address this gap, we developed a benchmark of data science coding tasks derived from the analyses of 39 published studies.
+This benchmark comprises 293 coding tasks (128 in Python and 165 in R) performed on real-world TCGA-type genomics and clinical data.
+Our findings reveal that the vanilla prompting of LLMs yields suboptimal performances due to drawbacks in following input instructions, understanding target data, and adhering to standard analysis practices.
+Next, we benchmarked six cutting-edge LLMs and advanced adaptation methods, finding two methods to be particularly effective: chain-of-thought prompting, which provides a step-by-step plan for data analysis, which led to a 21\% code accuracy improvement (56.6\% versus 35.3\%); and self-reflection, enabling LLMs to refine the buggy code iteratively, yielding an 11\% code accuracy improvement (45.5\% versus 34.3\%).
 Building on these insights, we developed a platform that integrates LLMs into the data science workflow for medical professionals.
-In a user study with five medical doctors, we found that while LLMs cannot fully automate coding tasks, they significantly streamline the programming process.
+In a user study with five medical professionals, we found that while LLMs cannot fully automate programming tasks, they significantly streamline the programming process.
 We found that 80\% of their submitted code solutions were incorporated from LLM-generated code, with up to 96\% reuse in some cases.
-Our analysis highlights the potential of LLMs, when integrated into expert workflows, to enhance data science efficiency in clinical research.}
+Our analysis highlights the potential of LLMs to enhance data science efficiency in biomedical research when integrated into expert workflows.}